Previous Up Next

 Proclamate Light

-I figured out how to use your own fonts on a webpage.
+I figured out how to use your own fonts on a web page.
 I downloaded the Proclamate Light font designed by Paul Lloyd.
 Below an example of the usage with the text of what I wrote yesterday.
 Just before the paragraph, I added the following in the HTML:

 <style>